When Can You Start Working Out After Giving Birth?

 Be kind to yourself

-As a new mum, you are going through a lot of change!
-During this time, you may feel a range of physical changes and fluctuating emotions, and this is normal.
-Remember that your body has just done an incredible thing!
+As a new mum, you are going through a lot of change (and can we just say, we think you’re doing a pretty incredible job).
+During this time, you may feel a range of physical changes and fluctuating emotions, and this is totally normal.
+Remember that your body has just done a monumental thing!
 Give yourself time to adjust to the changes you've been through and make time for self-care - this could be a few minutes of stretching or relaxing with a cup of tea!

-Being mindful of your body will help you to ease back into fitness at a pace that is best for you at this time.
+Being mindful of your body and energy will help you ease back into fitness at a pace that is best for you at this time.

 Let’s face it, you’re probably sleep-deprived and struggling to find the time to wash your hair, let alone schedule a workout.